Granted Patents: Everything You Need to Know

 A person can prepare a patent application and apply without seeking help from a patent attorney.
 However, it is not advisable because relevant documents are involved.
 They require specific legal skills to complete.
 For claim drafting, many would recommend that an inventor gets legal help from a lawyer or patent agent.
 Further, the laws of many countries require applicants whose regular residence or primary place of business is not within the state to attain legal representation from an attorney or agent qualified to practice in the territory.
 You can get information on certified agents and attorneys straight from the regional or national Intellectual Property offices.

 If you need help with granted patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.